Danack/fiber-rfc/rfc.md

 A fiber //must// be resumed from the fiber created from the instance of `FiberScheduler` provided to `Fiber::await()`.
 Doing otherwise results in a fatal error.
 In practice this means that a resolving awaitable must defer invocation of registered callbacks to the `FiberScheduler` instance.
 Often it is desirable to ensure resolution of awaitables is asynchronous, making it easier to reason about program state before and after resolving an awaitable.

+#### FiberError

+FiberError is an engine error that is thrown when a user calls the Fiber API in a way that is not supported:

+* calling Fiber::await() within FiberScheduler::run()
+* calling a continuation callback when the fiber is not suspended.

+**TODO - these two need examples**

+#### FiberExit

+FiberExit: An uncatchable exception that is thrown when an unrecoverable error occurs, such as attempting to resume a fiber from a different scheduler.
+I also throw a FiberExit exception into an unfinished fiber to execute finally blocks, which is similar to what generators do.

+**TODO replace those words with example**
+**TODO seperate the unrecoverable error bit from the throwing into fiber bit**

 #### Unfinished Fibers
 Fibers that are not finished (i.e. that have not completed execution) are destroyed similar to unfinished generators, executing any pending `finally` blocks. `Fiber::await()` may not be invoked in a force-closed fiber, just as `yield` cannot be used in a force-closed generator.